SyamSundarKirubakaran/ARCoreWorks/README.md

 * Plane Renderer
 * Object Renderer
 * Shaders using GLSL
-* Utility and helper functions to get support to get up and running with ARCore.<br />
+* Utility and helper functions to get support and to get up and running with ARCore.<br />

 **Show case:**
 <br />